UrbsLab/heros/README.md

 ***
 <a id="item-seven"></a>
 ## Citing HEROS
-The manuscript for HEROS has been submitted for review.

-If you use HEROS in a scientific publication, please cite the following paper (once available):
+If you use HEROS in a scientific publication, cite the following paper:

-Gabe Lipschutz-Villa, Harsh Bandhey, Ruonan Yin, Malek Kamoun, Ryan J. Urbanowicz (Submitted).
-[Rule-based Machine Learning: Separating Rule and Rule-Set Pareto-Optimization for Interpretable Noise-Agnostic Modeling](Not_yet_available)
+Gabe Lipschutz-Villa, Harsh Bandhey, Ruonan Yin, Malek Kamoun, Ryan J. Urbanowicz.
+[Rule-based Machine Learning: Separating Rule and Rule-Set Pareto-Optimization for Interpretable Noise-Agnostic Modeling] 2025.
+(In Press)

 BibTeX entry:
 ```bibtex